MarcBruins/marcbruins.github.io/_posts/2019-01-10-update-packages-with-nukeeper-update.md

 title: Easy package updates with NuKeeper update
 ---

 Ever get tired of updating `nuget` packages all over the place?
 I know i was.
 For a project that i'm currently working on we have a microservices architecture with about four domains.
-We have our own packages distributed by `azure devops` that are used in all of these domains.
+We have our own packages distributed by Azure DevOps that are used in all of these domains.
 The packages are `EventSourcing.Shared`, `EventSourcing.Store`, `EventSourcing.PubSub` and a few more.

 Now every time we update the sourcecode of EventSourcing.
 We are required to open all different solution and update all the packages to the latest version.
 This is a very tedious and boring task.
 Fortunately there is a tool out there that can help us do this, hello `NuKeeper`!